Micosnow/JDRepo/zhduan_repo/helloworld.md

 # Connect #

 Get help when you're stuck, let us know what you think, or contribute to this documentation.
+Get help when you're stuck, let us know what you think, or contribute to this documentation.
+Get help when you're stuck, let us know what you think, or contribute to this documentation.
+Get help when you're stuck, let us know what you think, or contribute to this documentation.
+Get help when you're stuck, let us know what you think, or contribute to this documentation.

 ## Ask a question ##
 - Post a question: MSDN Open Publishing Notification (msdnopn@microsoft.com)